Minimal disc diagrams of 5/9-simplicial complexes: The Gromov hyperbolicity of -complexes

-Let $\gamma$ be a cycle of $X$.
-Since $X$ is simply connected, there exists a filling diagram $(D, f)$ for $\gamma$.
-We consider this diagram such that it is minimal.
-According to Lemma \ref{3.1}, the disc $D$ is a $5/9-$complex.
-Moreover, Lemma \ref{l:95d8l} implies that $D$ is $8$-located.
-So for any loop $\gamma$ of length at most $8$ of $D$, there exists a vertex $v$ in $D$ which is adjacent to all vertices of $\gamma$.
-Since the map $f$ is simplicial and nondegenerate, there exists a loop $\gamma'$ in $X$ such that $|\gamma| = |\gamma'|$ and any edge $e$ of $\gamma$ is mapped to an edge $e' = f(e)$ of $\gamma'$.
-Also there is a vertex $v'$ of $X$ such that $f(v) = v'$ and $v'$ is adjacent to all vertices of $\gamma'$.
-So any loop $\gamma'$ of $X$ of length at most $8$ is contained in the link of a vertex $v'$ of $X$.
-Therefore since $X$ is flag, it follows that $X$ is $8$-located.
-The flagness property is clear due to the $5/9$--condition satisfied by the complex $X$.
-Since $X$ is simply connected and $8$-located, it is, by \cite{L-8loc}, Theorem $4.3$, hyperbolic. \end{proof}
+Let $\alpha$ be a cycle in $X$.
+Let $(D, f)$ be a minimal filling diagram for $\alpha$.
+Because $D$ is simply connected, any loop in $D$ is homotopically trivial.
+According to Proposition \ref{3.3}, $D$ is a $5/9$-complex.
+Then Theorem \ref{5.1} implies that $D$ is $8$-located.
+So any full loop $\gamma$ in $D$ of length at most $8$, is contained in the link of a vertex $v$ of $D$.
+Since $f$ is simplicial and nondegenerate, there exists a loop $\gamma'$ in $X$ such that for each edge $e \subset \gamma$, there is an edge $e' \subset \gamma'$ such that $f(e) = e'$.
+So $|\gamma| = |\gamma'|$.
+Also there is a vertex $v'$ of $X$ adjacent to all vertices of $\gamma'$ such that $f(v) = v'$.
+Lemma \ref{3.1} implies that the vertex $f(v)$ differs from any vertex in $X_{f(v)}$ and the map $f$ is injective on $X_{f(v)}$.
+So any full loop in $X$ of length at most $8$ is contained in the link of a vertex.
+Therefore, since $X$ is flag, it is $8$-located.
+Because $X$ is simply connected and $8$-located, \cite{L-8loc}, Theorem $4.3$ implies that it is Gromov hyperbolic. \end{proof}

 \begin{bibdiv} \begin{biblist}